otaly/hello-world-javascript-action/README.md

-# Hello world javascript action
+# Hello world typescript action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.